-Integrated Product Development (IPD) is an experiential, cross-disciplinary course that puts teams of students from Business, Engineering, Art & Design and Information in a competitive product development environment.
+Integrated Product Development (IPD) is an experiential, cross-disciplinary course that puts teams of students from Business, Engineering, Art & Design and Information in an economic competition and competitive product development environment.

 "Eric Svaan and Stephanie Tharp bring the energy, know-how and set the bar high.
 The product and service challenges are creative and bold, the process is rigorous, the methods taught are broad, the critique is direct and the sense of learning and accomplishment is high.
 It has been my pleasure to be involved with the IPD program."
 Parrish Hanna, Global Director, Interaction & Ergonomics, Ford Motor Company.